caddyserver/website/src/docs/markdown/caddyfile/directives/rewrite.md

 rewrite [<matcher>] <to>
 ```

-- **<to>** is the URI to set on the request.
+- **&lt;to&gt;** is the URI to set on the request.
 Only designated parts will be replaced.
 The URI path is any substring that comes before `?`.
 If `?` is omitted, then the whole token is considered to be the path.

 ## Examples